In This Article

 International Backlash Against DeepSeek

-DeepSeek has gone from zero to hero in a short time, but its rapid growth has also attracted a lot of criticism from governments, security agencies, and the tech industry.
+DeepSeek has gone from zero to hero in a short time, but its rapid growth has also attracted enough criticism from governments, security agencies, and the tech industry.
 While the company is positioning itself as an AI giant, concerns over data security, national security risks, and market disruption have put it under the spotlight.

 Taiwan’s Ministry of Digital Affairs expressed its concerns over potential “information security risks” according to Reuters.
 “DeepSeek’s AI service is a Chinese product, and its operation involves the cross-border transmission and information leakage and other information security concerns and is a product that jeopardizes the country’s information security,” the ministry said.